Shapely Integration with DuckDB for Production Geospatial Workflows

 Representative EXPLAIN ANALYZE output:

 Inspect the output for Spatial Join operators and Filter nodes applied before the join phase.
-If the plan shows a CROSS_PRODUCT or missing spatial index hints, verify that ST_Envelope filters are applied early.
-DuckDB does not maintain persistent spatial indexes; it relies on runtime bounding box pruning and hash joins.
+If the plan shows a CROSS_PRODUCT or missing spatial index hints, verify that && bounding-box filters are applied early.
+DuckDB supports persistent R-tree indexes (CREATE INDEX ...
+USING RTREE); without one it relies on runtime bounding box pruning and hash joins.

-Diagnostic Boundary: If EXPLAIN ANALYZE reports a CROSS_PRODUCT with high Actual Rows, force a hash join by materializing the smaller table or applying an explicit ST_Intersects(ST_Envelope(a.geom), ST_Envelope(b.geom)) pre-filter.
+Diagnostic Boundary: If EXPLAIN ANALYZE reports a CROSS_PRODUCT with high Actual Rows, force a hash join by materializing the smaller table or applying an explicit && bounding-box pre-filter.
 Consult the official DuckDB Spatial Extension documentation for operator-specific optimization flags.

 Async & Pipeline Orchestration

 For I/O-bound ingestion and concurrent spatial transformations, integrate DuckDB execution with asynchronous Python patterns.
-While DuckDB’s core engine is synchronous, connection pooling and batch dispatch can be wrapped in asyncio to overlap disk reads with CPU-bound spatial operations.
+DuckDB’s core engine is synchronous; connection-per-task isolation and asyncio.to_thread() wrap dispatch to overlap disk reads with CPU-bound spatial operations.
 Refer to Async Execution Patterns for thread-safe cursor management and event loop configuration.

 import asyncio